Skip to content

 Why It Works

 Bosch engineered the IDS Ultra specifically for cold climates with an Enhanced Vapor Injection (EVI) compressor.
-The variable-speed inverter modulates in 1% increments, meaning it precisely matches your heating needs rather than cycling on and off.
+The variable-speed inverter modulates in 1% increments, precisely matching your heating needs rather than cycling on and off.

 Configuration Flexibility

-This is where Bosch really differentiates.
-The IDS Ultra works with:
+This is where Bosch differentiates.
+The IDS Ultra works with three configurations:

-• Air handler configuration - Heat pump outdoor unit + electric air handler.
+• Air handler - heat pump outdoor unit + electric air handler.
 Fully electric, no gas needed.

-• Furnace + coil configuration - Heat pump outdoor unit + your existing or new gas furnace + evaporator coil.
+• Furnace + coil - heat pump outdoor unit + existing or new gas furnace + evaporator coil.
 Dual-fuel setup for extreme cold backup.

-• Coil-only configuration - Heat pump outdoor unit + evaporator coil only.
+• Coil-only - heat pump outdoor unit + evaporator coil only.
 Works with existing compatible air handlers.

 Watch Out For